MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/block-inbound-calls.md

 ## Call blocking administration using Teams admin center
-It is currently not possible to manage call blocking via Teams admin center.
+It is currently not possible to manage call blocking by using Teams admin center.

 ## Call blocking administration using PowerShell